 Check Upcoming Persian Language Courses

-Armenian School of Languages and Cultures - ASPIRANTUM is organizing the third 16-week Persian language semester program in Yerevan, Armenia.
-The third 16-week semester program of Persian language will start on August 20, 2023, and will last till December 8, 2023 (111 days, 300 hours of Persian language instruction).Learn More
+Armenian School of Languages and Cultures - ASPIRANTUM is organizing the fifth 16-week Persian language semester program in Yerevan, Armenia.
+The fifth 16-week semester program of Persian language will start on January 14, 2024, and will last till May 4, 2024 (111 days, 300 hours of Persian language instruction).Learn More

 Armenian School of Languages and Cultures - ASPIRANTUM is organizing an Old Persian online course.
 The 3 week-long Old Persian online course will start on March 7, 2022, and last till March 25, 2022.
 The Old Persian language online course will help the participants become proficient in reading and interpreting Old Persian texts.

 The first Old Persian online course, organized from May 10 till May 28, 2021, had 6 students.
 The second Old Persian online course, organized from October 25 till November 12, had 5 students.
 You can find the testimonials of all students here: https://aspirantum.com/testimonials

 Now the application for the third Middle Persian online course is open.
 It will start on March 7 and will last till March 25, 2022.

 This course will be organized on Mondays, Tuesdays, Thursdays, and Fridays each week (4 days each week, 12 days over three weeks) and will include 42 hours of intensive Old Persian teaching (3.5 hours during each day).

 The students will receive a detailed syllabus of each day's class.
 The full syllabus is available here: https://aspirantum.com/curriculum/old-persian-syllabus.

 We are planning to start the online classes at 9 PM Yerevan time.
 This time is mainly comfortable for the students from European and American countries.
 Depending on applicants' geography, the time may be changed, and all applicants will be informed about the time changes before the course.